hc495/ICL_Circuit/README.md

 --- Not completed yet ---

 We are regretful for an iterative release of the codes.
-We have only one person to maintain the project, and arranging the experiments are quite time-consuming.
+We have only one person to maintain the project, and organizing the experiment codes are quite time-consuming.
 We will release the rest of the experiments as soon as possible.
 The next release is scheduled to be on 2025/01/31.

 ### Parameter `dataset_index`